loomio/loomio_help/content/guides/consent_process/index.md

 ## Glossary

-¹ Open Discussion: a discussion style where all members of the team contribute as they have something to offer in a popcorn style.
+**Open Discussion:** a discussion style where all members of the team contribute as they have something to offer in a popcorn style.

-² Proposer: the individual who raises an item for consideration which requires a decision
+**Proposer:** the individual who raises an item for consideration which requires a decision

-³ Round: a discussion style where one person shares at a time as requested by the facilitator
+**Round:** a discussion style where one person shares at a time as requested by the facilitator

-Facilitator: someone who can help the proposer do their job efficiently.
+**Facilitator:** someone who can help the proposer do their job efficiently.
 For example, in step 1, they might check in with them to see if they have enough information to craft and refine their proposal.

+**Objection:** what might cause harm to the team or organization